Learning to Detect Every Thing in an Open World: Experiments

 \subsection{Cross-dataset generalization}

 \textbf{COCO to UVO.} First, we utilize UVO~\cite{wang2021unidentified}, which covers many categories outside COCO as 57\% object instances do not belong to any of the 80 COCO classes.
 Since UVO is based on Youtube videos, the appearance is very different from COCO \eg, some videos are egocentric views and have significant motion blur.
 We test models trained on the COCO-VOC split or the whole COCO.
-The validation split of UVO is used to measure the performance.
+The validation split is used to measure the performance.
+Since this dataset does not provide class labels, we evaluate the performance in a class-agnostic way.
 As shown in Table~\ref{tab:coco2uvo}, in both COCO-VOC and COCO settings, \ours outperforms baselines with a large margin.
 Note that our VOC-COCO model outperforms Mask RCNN trained on COCO in many metrics.
 This indicates the remarkable label efficiency of \ours in open-world instance segmentation.
-Unlike the result in VOC-NonVOC experiment, the AP of $\text{Mask RCNN}^{\text{S}}$ drops compared to Mask RCNN, probably because their region sampling leads imbalanced sampling with regions with different scales.
+Unlike the result in VOC-NonVOC experiment, the AP of $\text{Mask RCNN}^{\text{S}}$ drops compared to Mask RCNN, probably because their region sampling leads to imbalanced sampling with regions with different scales.
+Fig.~\ref{fig:pr_curves}(b) describes the trade-off between precision and recall in this setting, which shows the advantage of \ours at most points.

+\textbf{COCO to Obj365.} Second, we evaluate models on the validation split of Obj365~\cite{shao2019objects365} detection dataset, wherein 60\% object instances do not belong to any of the 80 COCO classes.
+We test models trained on the whole coco, and evaluation is done in the way as cross-category setting.
+As shown in Table~\ref{tab:coco2obj365}, in both non-COCO categories and all categories, \ours outperforms all baselines.
+This result confirms that \ours is generalizable to detect various categories of objects.

-\textbf{Cityscape to Mapillary.} Second, we examine performance in autonomous driving scenes.
-Detectors are trained on Cityscape~\cite{cordts2016cityscapes} (8 foreground classes, \textit{person, rider, car, truck, bus, train, motorcycle,} and \textit{bicycle}) and tested on the validation set of Mapillary Vistas~\cite{neuhold2017mapillary} with 35 foreground classes including not only vehicles, but also animals, \textit{trash can, mailbox}, and so on.
+\textbf{Cityscape to Mapillary.} We examine performance in autonomous driving scenes.
+Detectors are trained on Cityscape~\cite{cordts2016cityscapes} (8 foreground classes, \textit{person, rider, car, truck, bus, train, motorcycle,} and \textit{bicycles}) and tested on the validation set of Mapillary Vistas~\cite{neuhold2017mapillary} with 35 foreground classes including not only vehicles, but also animals, \textit{trash can, mailbox}, and so on.
 In Table~\ref{tab:city2map}, \ours shows solid gains over baselines, though this setting is very challenging.
 Note that the model is trained only on 8 classes and is required to generalize to all the 35 classes in the test data, which explains the lower performance compared to experiments on COCO.
-We acknowledge that this is a limitation of \ours and discuss this further in Sec.~\ref{sec:conclusion}.
 The result demonstrates that \ours generalizes to datasets other than COCO and can be useful for autonomous driving systems.

 \textbf{Visualization.} As Fig.~\ref{fig:examples_result_uvo} shows, Mask RCNN detector fails in localizing objects unseen in their 80 categories while our detector shows surprisingly good generalization.
 Note that in the second leftmost row, it recognizes a character drawn on the wall, which is clearly outside COCO categories.
 Fig.~\ref{fig:examples_result_uvo_additional} visualizes other examples from UVO and COCO.